“I’m still getting this random 404.”

 “I got a random bill from my dentist.”

 Merriam-Webster defines “random” as “lacking a definite plan, purpose, or pattern.”
-And so, this usage is imprecise, because the bill isn’t random: someone at the dentist’s office sent it to you because they believe you owe money.
+And so, this usage is incorrect, because the bill isn’t random: someone at the dentist’s office sent it to you because they believe you owe money.

-Issue #1: Computers Can’t Be “Random”
+Issue #1: Computers Can’t Be Random

-- We asked for a thing
+• We asked for something

-- The browser sent a request
+• The browser sent a request

-- The server routed the request to a controller
+• The server routed the request to a controller

-- The server returned a 404
+• The server returned a 404

-It’s a functioning process.
+It’s a process functioning as designed.

 Issue #2: “Random” Can Signal Incuriousness